 Do you ever find yourself quick to say no?
 I do.
 But hold up.
 Are all those no’s necessary?
 Does this mean you have to say yes to everything?
 Absolutely not, people.
 Kids need boundaries and structure.

-But letting them have the reins every now and then is OK.
+But allowing them to have the reins every now and then is OK.